Fitia-dev/todoList/README.md

 # Hello
-This is a exercice Javascript
+This todoList is an exercice Javascript